 Passing away with a Will in place is referred to as dying testate.
 Passing away without a Will in place is referred to as dying intestate.

 When you pass away intestate, Colorado intestate succession laws will disperse your estate as follows:

 The word "children" refers to both children and grandchildren.
 In the event that a child dies before a parent, but the grandchildren are alive, the grandchildren will inherit the child/parent's share.

-Spousal Rights overrule a will, except when the parties have entered into a pre or post-nuptial agreement.
-The spouse can choose to take against the will if it allows them to inherit more property by law than the will.
+Spousal Rights overrule a Will, except when the parties have entered into a pre or post-nuptial agreement.
+The spouse can choose to take against the Will if it allows them to inherit more property by law than the Will.

 Dying intestate in Colorado often brings about a number of unwanted consequences, like:

-To find out more about dying with or without a will in Colorado, consult with an experienced Colorado estate planning attorney.
+To find out more about dying with or without a Will in Colorado, consult with an experienced Colorado estate planning attorney.